-Our Learner Development (Pastoral support) is supported by ‘College Leaders’ and our Director of Sixth Form who have day to day responsibility for supporting and monitoring progress and pastoral development.
+Our Learner Development team (Pastoral support) is supported by ‘College Leaders’ and our Director of Sixth Form who have day to day responsibility for supporting and monitoring progress and pastoral development.

-Each College Leader has responsibility for one of our four Colleges at AUEA (these may be called ‘houses’ in other schools).
 The Learner Development team is also responsible for those students on our SEN register.

 The main focus of Learner Development is achievement.
 We monitor progress very carefully on a day to day basis during ‘Learning Review’.
 This is the time spent each day with their Learning Review Tutor and co-tutor reviewing learning and learning targets.